YapengTeng/LabelTool/README.md

 - **Left  Click**                  : add keypoint **and it will directly skip to the next label after click**
 - **Right Click**                  : remove **the last** keypoint, like undo, also **it will directly skip to canceled label after click**
 - **Mouse Scroll**                 : forward scrolling skip to previous image; ow backward scrolling skip to next image.
-Note: if backward scrolling cannot skip to next image, you can press Shift + scrolling (Because some platforms cannot support).
+Note: if backward scrolling cannot skip to next image, you can try to press Shift + scrolling (Because some platforms cannot support).

 About **File**:
 - **a**: previous **image** file